fleschutz/LSS/README.md

 🏆 Nontrivial Solutions
 ------------------------
-The following nontrivial solutions have been solved already:
+These nontrivial solutions have been solved already:

 * **30** = *3982933876681³ + (-636600549515)³ + (-3977505554546)³* (solved 1999 by Beck, Pine, Tarrant, and Yarbrough Jensen)
 * **33** = *88661289752875283³ + (-87784054428622393)³ + (-27361114688070403)³* (solved 2019 by Andrew Booker)